Code-Institute-Submissions/nasa_data/README.md

 # Kepler Data-set Dashboard
 ## Overview
 ### What is this app for?
 This dashboard looks at data gathered by the Keplar telescope.
-For the purpose of this project i added in extra data to fill out the graph.

 Although this project will be focusing on plotting data for Kepler's data-sets on exo-planets, Ive added in a tab for stars too.